 Students are required to have earned a prior master’s or higher degree in a relevant field.

 Preparation for Connecticut State Licensure and National Counselor Certification

 Candidates who graduate from the clinical mental health master's degree program will have completed the requirements to sit for the National Counselor Exam and the 60 credit hours required to become a licensed professional counselor within the State of Connecticut.
-Candidates who graduate from the school counseling master's degree program will have completed the requirements to sit for the National Counselor Exam and 48-54 of the 60 credit hours required to become a licensed professional counselor within the State of Connecticut.
+School counseling candidates graduate with 48 credits.
+If they want to seek licensure, they must complete additional courses specified in the Connecticut licensure law that include: Introduction to Substance Abuse, Introduction to Clinical Mental Health Counseling, Trauma and Crisis Intervention, and an internship in a clinical mental health setting.
+They must have 60 credits in counseling related coursework and also must sit for the National Counselor Exam.

 Candidates graduating with a SYC are not covered under these guidelines and need to obtain national certification and state licensure on an individual basis according to guidelines outlined by the National Board of Certified Counselors and Connecticut Department of Public Health.